adevress/syn2_spec/spec_synapse_v2.md

 unit: recipe specific id

-### morpho_segment_pre
+### morpho_section_id_pre
-description: branch id and segment id of the touched segment associated with the pre-synaptic neuron.
+description: section id of the touched segment associated with the pre-synaptic neuron.
-The first column is the branch id and the second column is the segment id.
+The ID comes is associated with the morphology model.
 Used in detailed model.

 This property is optional

-dataset size: 2xS
+dataset size: 1xS

 datatype: INT64

 unit: morphology specific id

+### morpho_section_distance_pre
+description: distance from the betweenthe beginning of the associated section on the pre-synaptic neuron and the touch.
+Distance in micro-meter.

+This property is optional

+dataset size: 1xS

+datatype: FLOAT

+unit: micro-meters

-### morpho_segment_post
+### morpho_section_id_post
-description: branch id and segment id of the touched segment associated with the post-synaptic neuron.
+description: section id of the touched segment associated with the post-synaptic neuron.
-The first column is the branch id and the second column is the segment id.
+The ID comes is associated with the morphology model.
 Used in detailed model.

 This property is optional

-dataset size: 2xS
+dataset size: 1xS

 datatype: INT64

 unit: morphology specific id

+### morpho_section_distance_post
+description: distance from the betweenthe beginning of the associated section on the post-synaptic neuron and the touch.
+Distance in micro-meter.

+This property is optional

+dataset size: 1xS

+datatype: FLOAT

+unit: micro-meters

 ### position_center_pre